jeffjl74/ACT_Adder/README.md

 4. Click the "Adder.cs" link, download and save the file.
 	* Pay attention to where the file was downloaded.
 It will typically be in your "Downloads" folder.
+In the Chrome browser, you can select _Show in folder_ after the download to open the folder in File Explorer.

 ## Add the plugin to ACT